opendataval/opendataval/examples/readme.md

 ## `Examples`
-We provide easy-to-follow notebook examples to facilitate the use of data values in practical data analysis.
-Our notebooks covers diverse domains of data, from image to text.
-The following table summarizes the current examples `opendataval` provides!
+We offer a comprehensive collection of user-friendly notebook examples that greatly simplify the utilization of data values in practical data analysis.
+Our notebooks cover a wide range of data domains, including image and text analysis as well as various models (logistic regression, BERT, ResNet, Random Forest, Boosting, ...).
+Below, you'll find a summary of the current examples provided by `opendataval`:

 | Task | Datasets | Prediction Model | Notes |
 |---------|--------|-------|-------|